yannikkellerde/GNN_Hex/markdown/final_impl.md

 	- It is surprising that nn prediction takes so few time.
 I guess large batch sizes are processed very efficiently.
 	- I could try to save some make-move time by caching the graphs at each node.
 However, with 10\*64 MCTS running in parallel, that might be too much on the ram.
 + Is 1 game every 3 seconds fast enough to get enough training data?
 I am not sure...
+	- If not, I am kind of out of ideas here...
++ I just did some experiments on 7x7, using 800 nodes.
+I did iterations in batches of 4000 games which take around 40 minutes to compute.
+Then I found that it can be useful to do really heavy training on the generated games (e.g. 60 epochs) which then results in a model that clearly beats the previous competitor model.
+Maybe this approach can also work for 11x11 and learn a reasonable model after a few days.

+# Other impl. stuff
++ I tried naively switching mean aggr to sum aggr in GraphSage (torch\_geometric allows this).
+However this resulted in unstable training.
+	- Need to investigate more / try other graph architecture that works better with sum aggregation.
++ (https://github.com/QueensGambit/CrazyAra/issues/189#issuecomment-1346154751)[https://github.com/QueensGambit/CrazyAra/issues/189#issuecomment-1346154751] -> maybe bootstrapping from CrazyAra wasn't that great of an idea after all.
+Anyway, I am more aggressively replacing things I don't understand now.

+# Misc
++ **I think this is the time where I need compute.**
++ I'm on vacation from 28th of December till 4th of January
++ Maybe mid-thesis presentation in the week starting January 9th?